poojabhavsar108/Aerial-Surveillance-Drone/README.md

 - Develop a quadcopter capable of performing basic aerial surveillance.
 - Implement real-time live video streaming using the ESP32-CAM module.
 - Integrate the NEO-6M GPS module to provide the drone's current geographical location.
-- Design a web-based dashboard to display live video, GPS coordinates, and telemetry information.
+- Develop a web-based interface to display the live camera stream and GPS coordinates.
 - Enable users to locate the drone through direct Google Maps integration.
 - Gain practical experience in integrating embedded hardware, wireless communication, and IoT technologies into a complete working system.